Skyost/RateMyApp/README.md

 ### Installation

+If you're building your app for Android, you need to migrate your app to the [Android Embedding V2](https://github.com/flutter/flutter/wiki/Upgrading-pre-1.12-Android-projects).

-To target an iOS version before _10.3_, add this in your `Info.plist` :
+On iOS, if you want to target a version before _10.3_, add this in your `Info.plist` :

 ```xml
 <key>LSApplicationQueriesSchemes</key>